ferd/recon/README.md

 Recon wants to be a set of tools usable in production to diagnose Erlang problems or inspect production environment safely.

+The library is still a work in progress, so currently, the documentation here is not up to date.

 Functions
 ---------